Enjoy this gallery of reader-created cartoons by the members of the Humor Times community!

 Like to draw or know someone who does?
 Submit original reader-created cartoons below!

 We encourage constructive feedback for the budding cartoonists on this page — leave comments below!
 (Negative comments will be deleted.)
 Thank you!

 Please only submit one or two at a time.
 Multiple submissions will result in cartoons being held back and published later, if at all.

 The images must be original cartoons, not “memes,” and must not contain profanity or be overtly sexual in nature.
 We also reserve the right to reject cartoons we find petty, vindictive, grossly inaccurate, in bad taste, etc.

 Only images in jpeg or gif (.jpeg, .jpg or .gif extension) format will be accepted.

 Of course, you’ll need a way to scan any hand-drawn cartoons to be able to upload them.
-Please adjust the contrast in an image program so that it looks clear and bright.
-Images will be resized to a maximum of 900 pixels in width or height, so you may want to do that first yourself to reduce upload time.
+Please adjust the contrast in an image editing program (basic free programs are available) so that it looks clear and bright, and crop the image to eliminate excess blank space around it.
+Cartoons will be resized to a maximum of 1200 pixels in width or height, so you may want to do that first yourself to reduce upload time.

 Please note: By submitting your reader-created cartoons to this site, you are agreeing to let the Humor Times post them for the public to see, without compensation.
 You retain any and all authorship rights.